mosip/documentation/docs/Biometric-SDK-API-Specification.md

 # Introduction
 This document defines the interface for the Java Library providing the functional support for processing biometrics.

 API specification version:  **Draft 4 (April, 2020)**

 # Quality Check
 * **Signature**
   `Response<QualityScore> checkQuality(BIR sample, KeyValuePair[] flags)`
 * **Input Parameters**
   * Biometric Image in “Biometric Image Record” format.
 This could be FIR, IIR etc.
   * Control Flags is an optional list of name value pairs that can be used to configure the behavior of the library.
 * **Output Parameters**
   * QualityScore object with Quality score and Analytics.
 The quality score is on a scale of 100 - Higher is better.
 * **Errors/Exceptions**
   * Unsupported biometric type
   * Unsupported image format
   * Processing error

 ## Behavior

-### Fingerprint
+* **Fingerprint**
   * The biometric image record is a Fingerprint Image Record.
 The FIR structure is explained in a later section
   * The image is a jpeg2000 format lossless image
   * The quality score will be using NFIQ2 for 500 dpi images and NFIQ for other densities
   * The analytics data returned can have information on finger index, liveness, etc.

-### Iris
+* **Iris**
   * The biometric image record is a Iris Image Record.
 The IIR structure is explained in a later section
   * The image is a jpeg2000 format lossless image
   * The quality score will be on a scale of 100 and will factor focus, blur, eyelid position etc.
   * The analytics data returned can have information on eye index, eyelid position, iris obscuration, gaze angle etc.

-### Face
+* **Face**
   * The biometric image record is a Face Image Record.
 The FaceIR structure is explained in a later section
   * The image is a jpeg2000 format lossless image
   * The quality score will be on a scale of 100 and will factor ICAO standards
   * The analytics data returned can have information on tilt, missing landmarks, lighting etc.

+{% hint style="info" %}
-**_Note:_** For new biometrics that come up the quality check could be different.
+For new biometrics that come up the quality check could be different.
 The quality score could be a single or composite score in the future.
+{% endhint %}

 # Matcher